simonshampoo/walden/README.md

 TODO:
   - pull cute aesthetic backgrounds from some api online instead of just current two
   - pull different motivational (but not corny) quotes instead of just current two
-  - implement backend (mongo,express (but thats after one of the BIGBOY TODO's are implemented))
+  - implement backend (mongo,express (but thats after one of the Roadmap stuff are implemented))

-BIGBOY TODO (different sections of webapp // menu at top):
+Roadmap (different sections of webapp // menu at top):
-  - calendar, scheduling, todo component (but making it unique)
+  - [] calendar, scheduling, todo component (but making it unique)
-  - daily affirmation/end of day reflection journal component
+  - [] daily affirmation/end of day reflection journal component
-  - book/movie/show recommendations component using answers from 10 questions-- use some type of basic ML (spotify API? does netflix have an API?) to get user mood then recommend stuff
+  - [] book/movie/show recommendations component using answers from 10 questions-- use some type of basic ML (spotify API? does netflix have an API?) to get user mood then recommend stuff

 https://towardsdatascience.com/netflix-show-recommendations-using-twitters-api-and-python-65f347706617